rutherford-nj/www.rutherfordboronj.com/community-development/areas-of-redevelopment/agnew/index.md

 **Project Status:**

 The triangle encompassing the Borough’s former DPW site as its base and coming to a point at the nexus of Erie and Union Avenues was included in the original “redevelopment zone” and subsequently incorporated into a designated area in need of redevelopment in 2016.
-The two-part redevelopment plan adopted in April of 2019 identified the triangle parcels as Agnew Area A. This original plan allowed for up to 6 stories with 140 residential units with onsite parking and accessory retail.
+The two-part redevelopment plan adopted in April of 2019 identified the triangle parcels as Agnew Area A.

 **Below find documents detailing the history of Agnew Place Area A:**